smooshkid/KQL/DataQueries/dns-usage.md

 ### DNS subdomain calculator

-**DNS filtering suggestions.
+**-DNS filtering suggestions.
 This takes into account wildcard usage and limitations from https://learn.microsoft.com/en-us/azure/sentinel/connect-dns-ama#use-wildcards**
-If you choose to exclude collection on a domain, you should be able to use the "exclusion_domain" field verbatim and follow the instructions https://learn.microsoft.com/en-us/azure/sentinel/connect-dns-ama#dont-collect-events-with-specific-domains**
+**-If you choose to exclude collection on a domain, you should be able to use the "exclusion_domain" field verbatim and follow the instructions https://learn.microsoft.com/en-us/azure/sentinel/connect-dns-ama#dont-collect-events-with-specific-domains**

 ```KQL